mashery/blackbeard/docs/customizing/templates.md

 # Templates

-With templates, you can modify the layout of and content of any page in your Portal.
+With templates, you can modify the layout of and content of any page on your Portal.

-Templates are modified by setting a `portalOptions.templates` value for the desired templates.
-Templates can be simple JavaScript strings, or for more complex or logic-driven layouts, a function that returns a string.
+Templates are modified by setting a `portalOptions.templates` value for the desired template.
+They can be simple JavaScript strings, or for more complex or logic-driven layouts, a function that returns a string.

 Templates also accept placeholder variables that are automatically replaced with content during the render process.
 All of the available templates and their accepted variables are detailed alphabetically below.

 ## Global Placeholder Variables

 These are placeholder variables that can be used in any template.

+### Content
+Placeholder variables for content.

 - `{{mashery.area}}` - The name of your Portal as defined in Control Center.
 - `{{content.heading}}` - The title of the page's H1 element, if one exists.